 Clinical Applications Of Rhodiola:

 Rhodiola serves as a reliable adaptogen with little to no side effects noted in any of the studies listed.
-It's useful for those suffering from high stress conditions, chronically fatigued, or depressed.
-Its also useful for increasing athletic performance in athletes, and reducing the chances of being affected by altitude sickness when travelling above 2500 metres.
+It's useful for those suffering from high-stress conditions, chronically fatigued, or depressed.

 Caution when using Rhodiola with mania as the mental stimulation may produce negative side effects.